ben-laufer/DMRichR/README.md

 Alternatively, the executable can also be submitted to the cluster using the [shell script](exec/DM.R.sh) via `sbatch DM.R.sh`.

-## Output
+## Workflow and Output

-This workflow provides the following files:
+This workflow carries out the following steps:

-1. DMRs and testable background regions
-2. Individual smoothed methylation values for DMRs and background regions
-3. DMR plots of individual smoothed methylation values
-4. Smoothed global and chromosomal methylation values and statistics
-5. PCA plots of 20 Kb windows (all genomes) and CpG island windows (hg38, mm10, and rn6)
-6. Heatmap of individual smoothed methylation values for DMRs
-7. An HTML report of annotated DMRs
-8. Gene region and CpG annotations and plots (only for hg38, mm10, or rn6)
+#### 1) Process Cytosine Reports

+`DMRichR::processBismark()` will load the genome-wide cytosine reports, assign the metadata from the design matrix, and filter the CpGs for equal coverage between the testCovariate as well as any discrete adjustCovariates.
+This generates a class `bsseq` object (`bs.filtered`) that contains the methylated and total count data for each CpG.

+#### 2) Genome-wide Background

+`DMRichR::getBackground()` will generate a csv file with the genome-wide background that is termed the bsseq background.
+The DM.R workflow uses the dmrseq defined background regions; however, the bsseq background is also provided.
+The dmrseq and bsseq regions offer very different perspectives, since the dmrseq background regions are defined as the testable regions that show a difference between groups and the DMRs overlap precisely with these background regions, which is ideal for many types of enrichment testing.
+The bsseq background regions are more representative of genome-wide CpG coverage; however, their size is highly variable and they do not overlap precisely with the DMRs.
+Therefore, each approach has its own strengths and weaknesses.

+#### 3) Blocks

+The `bsseq` object is used to identify large blocks (> 5 kb in size) of differential methylation via `dmrseq::dmrseq()` by using a different smoothing approach than the DMR calling, which "zooms out".
+It will use 3X more permutations and increase the minimum CpG cutoff by 2x when compared to the DMR calling.
+In addition to bed files and excel spreadsheets with the significant blocks (`sigBlocks`) and background blocks (`blocks`), plots of the blocks will be generated by `dmrseq::plotDMRs()` and an html report with gene annotations are also generated through `DMRichR::annotateRegions()` and `DMRichR::DMReport()`.

+#### 4) DMRs

+The `bsseq` object is used to call DMRs through `dmrseq::dmrseq()`.
+The DMRs typically range in size from a several hundred bp to a few kb.
+This will generate bed files with the significant DMRs (`sigRegions`) and background regions (`regions`).

+#### 5) Smoothed Individual Methylation Values

+Since `dmrseq::dmrseq()` smooths the differences between groups, it isn't possible to get individual smoothed methylation values for downstream analyses and visualization.
+Therefore, the `bsseq` object is smoothed using `bsseq::BSmooth()` to create a new `bsseq` object (`bs.filtered.bsseq`) with individual smoothed methylation values.

+#### 6) ChromHMM and Roadmap Epigenomics Enrichments

+Enrichment testing from the [chromHMM](https://dx.doi.org/10.1038/nmeth.1906) core 15-state chromatin state model and the related 5 core histone modifications from [Roadmap epigenomics](https://dx.doi.org/10.1038/nature14248) 127 reference epigenomes is performed using the [LOLA package](https://bioconductor.org/packages/release/bioc/html/LOLA.html) through the `DMRichR::chromHMM()` and `DMRichR::roadmap()` functions.
+The results are also plotted on a heatmap by `DMRichR::chromHMM_heatmap()` and `DMRichR::roadmap_heatmap()`.
+This is currently restricted to the UC Davis cluster due to requiring large external databases; however, an advanced user can [download the databases](http://databio.org/regiondb) and modify the functions to refer to their local copy.

+#### 7) Smoothed DMR Plots

+`DMRichR::plotDMRs2()` uses the smoothed `bsseq` object to plot the DMRs along with CpG and gene annotations for model organisms.

+#### 8) Global Methylation Analyses

+`DMRichR::globalStats()` uses the smoothed `bsseq` object to test for differences in global and chromosomal methylation with the same adjustments as the DMR calling, where it generates an excel spreadsheet with the results and input. `DMRichR::windowsPCA()` generates a PCA plot of 20 kb windows and `DMRichR::CGiPCA()` generates a PCA of CpG island methylation for hg38, hg19, mm10, mm9, and rn6.
+The PCA plots are generated using [ggbiplot](https://github.com/vqv/ggbiplot) and the ellipses in the PCAs represent the 68% confidence interval, which is 1 standard deviation from the mean for a normal distribution.
+Finally, `DMRichR::densityPlot()` generates a density plot of the average single CpG methylation levels for the testCovariate.

+#### 9) DMR Heatmap

+`DMRichR::smoothPheatmap()` generates a [heatmap](https://github.com/raivokolde/pheatmap) of the results with annotations for discrete covariates.
+The heatmap shows the hierarchal clustering of Z-scores for the non-adjusted percent smoothed individual methylation values for each DMR, where the Z-score corresponds to the number of standard deviations from the mean value of each DMR.

+#### 10) DMR Annotations

+`DMRichR::annotateRegions()` annotates both the DMRs and background regions with gene symbols and the results are saved as excel spreadsheets. `DMRichR::DMReport()` creates an html report of the DMR annotations. `DMRichR::annotateGenic()` and `DMRichR::annotateCpGs()` will obtain gene region and CpG annotations for the DMRs and background regions for hg38, hg19, mm10, mm9, and rn6 using the [annotatr package](https://www.bioconductor.org/packages/release/bioc/html/annotatr.html).
+Enrichment testing of genic and CpG annotations can be done using the [CGi repository](https://github.com/ben-laufer/CGi).

+#### 11) Manhattan and Q-Q plots

-9. Manhattan and Q-Q plots
+`DMRichR::manQQ()` will take the output of `DMRichR::annotateRegions()` and use it to generate Manhattan and Q-Q plots with the [CMplot package](https://github.com/YinLiLin/R-CMplot).

-10. Gene ontology and pathway enrichment tables and plots (enrichr and GOfuncR for all mammalian genomes, GREAT for human and mouse)
-11. Machine learning feature selection report and heatmap
-12. Large blocks of differential methylation and testable background blocks
-13. Block plots
+#### 12) Gene Ontology Enrichments

+Gene ontology enrichments are performed seperately for all DMRs, the hypermethylated DMRs and the hypomethylated DMRs.
+All results all saved as excel spreadsheets.
+There are three approaches used, which are based on R programs that interface with widely used tools:

+##### A) `enrichR`

+[enrichR](https://cran.r-project.org/web/packages/enrichR/vignettes/enrichR.html) enables the [Enrichr](https://amp.pharm.mssm.edu/Enrichr/) approach, which is based on gene symbols and uses the closest gene to a DMR.
+It works for all mammalian genomes.
+While it doesn't utilize genomic coordinates or background regions, it offers a number of extra databases.

+##### B) `rGREAT`

+[rGREAT](https://www.bioconductor.org/packages/release/bioc/html/rGREAT.html) enables the [GREAT](http://great.stanford.edu/public/html/) approach, which works for hg38, hg19, mm10, and mm9.
+It performs testing based on genomic coordinates and relative to the background regions.
+It uses the default GREAT settings, where regions are mapped to genes if they are within a basal regulatory domain of 5 kb upstream and 1 kb downstream; however, it also extends to further distal regions and includes curated regulatory domains.

+##### C) `GOfuncR`

+[GOfuncR](https://www.bioconductor.org/packages/release/bioc/html/GOfuncR.html) enables the [FUNC](https://dx.doi.org/10.1186/1471-2105-8-41) approach, which works for all genomes and is our preferred method.
+It utilizes genomic coordinates and performs permutation based enrichment testing for the DMRs relative to the background regions.
+Regions are only mapped to genes if they are between 5 kb upstream and 1 downstream.

+##### Plots

+Finally, `DMRichR::GOplot()` will take the signficant results from of all tools, slim them using [REVIGO](http://revigo.irb.hr), and then plot the top least dispensable significant terms.
+This reduces the redundancy of closey related terms and allows for a more comprehensive overview of the top ontologies.

+#### 13) Machine Learning

+`DMRichR::methylLearn()` utilizes random forest and support vector machine algorithms from [Boruta](https://cran.r-project.org/web/packages/Boruta/index.html) and [sigFeature](https://bioconductor.org/packages/release/bioc/html/sigFeature.html) in a feature selection approach to identify the most informative DMRs based on individual smoothed methylation values.
+It creates an excel spreadsheet and an html report of the results along with a heatmap.

-## Cell Composition Estimation
+#### 14) Cell Composition Estimation

 The epigenome is defined by its ability to create cell type specific differences.
 Therefore, when assaying heterogenous sample sources, it is standard for array-based methylation studies to estimate cell type composition and adjust for it in their model.
 While this is a standard for array-based studies, it is a significant challenge for WGBS studies due to differences in the nature of the data and the lack of appropriate reference sets and methods.
-In order to address this, we offer two approaches, both of which provide statistics and plots.
+In order to address this, we offer two approaches, both of which provide statistics and plots through `DMRichR::CCstats()` and `DMRichR::CCplot()`.
 However, it must be said that, unlike the rest of DMRichR, this is a **beta** feature that you need to further investigate by comparing to array studies that are similar to yours.

-####  1) The Houseman Method
+##### A) The Houseman Method

 The Houseman method is a standard for arrays and we have adapted it to work with WGBS data.
-The workflow will convert the `bsseq` object to a matrix of beta values for all EPIC array probes.
+The workflow will convert the smoothed `bsseq` object to a matrix of beta values for all EPIC array probes.
 It will then estimate cell composition using the IDOL reference CpGs in a modified Houseman method via `FlowSorted.Blood.EPIC::projectCellType_CP()`.
+If you use the results from this method you should also cite: [1](https://dx.doi.org/10.1186/s13059-018-1448-7), [2](https://dx.doi.org/10.1186/s12859-016-0943-7), [3](https://dx.doi.org/10.1093/bioinformatics/btu049), [4](https://dx.doi.org/10.1186/1471-2105-13-86).

-#### 2) The methylCC Method
+##### B) The methylCC Method

 `methylCC` is designed to be technology independent by identifying DMRs that define cell types.
 The workflow uses `bumphunter()` to find cell type specific DMRs in an array reference database and then examines those regions within your dataset.
 In this case, it has been modified to utilize the `FlowSorted.Blood.EPIC` reference dataset and quantile normalization.
+If you use the results from this method please also cite [their paper](https://dx.doi.org/10.1186/s13059-019-1827-8).

 ## Citation